EGI-Federation/egi-notebooks-backup/README.md

 # egi-notebooks-backup

-Notebook configuration is completely stored in github repository, the service can be re-created on a running k8s cluster by installing the helm charts with the configuration in the different directories.
+Notebook configuration is completely stored in GitHub repository, the service can be re-created on a running k8s cluster by installing the helm charts with the configuration in the different directories.